This post may contain affiliate links. Please read our disclaimer for more info.

 Remove the inner pot from the Instant Pot, cover it, and allow it to cool on the counter.
 To cover, you can use any lid or plate that fits flatly across the pot opening (We use a large Tupperware lid.).
 Keep the pot covered and on the counter until the milk temperature drops to 110 degrees.

 Note: In our house, the milk takes about three hours to drop from 160 degrees to 110 degrees, but your time could vary based on the starting temperature, quantity of milk, and ambient temperature.

-Once the milk has cooled to 110 degrees, mix in your yogurt culture and put the inner pot back into the Instant Pot cooker.
+Once the milk has cooled to 110 degrees, mix in your wet yogurt culture and put the inner pot back into the Instant Pot cooker.
+(NOTE: If using freeze dried yogurt starter, then mix with a little bit of cool milk in a cup first, and then pour and mix this mixture into the heated milk.)
 Cover with the Instant Pot lid, but either remove the release valve altogether or turn the valve to the “release” position, and then push the “Yogurt” function.
 You can increase time from 8 hours up to 12 hours.
 The Instant Pot will turn off by itself when it’s done.

 Note: If you do our “Timesaver” option, then we’d recommend a full 12 hours.

 You now have yogurt!
 If you like the yogurt’s consistency as-is, just pour the yogurt into a container and store it in the fridge to cool down and consume.